Py-Swift/wiki-source/docs/mobile-wheels-support/kivy-ios-vs-pep730.md

 - 8 are pure Python packages that don't need iOS wheels (can be installed via pip)
 - 4 are build-time only recipes (hostopenssl, hostpython3, python3, freetype)

-For the remaining **35 recipes that require runtime iOS wheels**, PySwift provides **23 pre-built PEP 730 wheels** (including bundled SDL frameworks), representing **66% coverage**.
+For the remaining **35 recipes that require runtime iOS wheels**, PySwift and KivySchool provide **23 pre-built PEP 730 wheels** (including bundled SDL frameworks), representing **66% coverage**.
 An additional 2 packages (pillow, pymunk) have official PEP 730 wheels available on PyPI.

 PEP 730 wheels offer a modern alternative to the traditional kivy-ios recipe system, eliminating the need to compile packages from source on iOS.